eflautt/ga-data-science/templates/template-lesson-readme.md

 end
 ```

+> Assess: Make sure students are able to reach some sort of deliverable

 ## Independent Practice (20 minutes)

 > ***Note:*** _This can be a pair programming activity or done independently._

 Lorem ipsum dolor sit amet, consectetur adipisicing elit.
 Reiciendis magnam voluptas, modi at harum minus voluptate qui consequatur porro amet deserunt quibusdam nihil rerum fugit, accusantium omnis totam!
 Vitae, corrupti.

+> Assess: Make sure students are able to reach some sort of deliverable

 ## Conclusion (5 mins)

 - Ask some questions
 - See if anyone learned what they were supposed to
 - See if you did a good job by teaching them stuff